-The next line is a title line ignored by the code but the variable spacing format is shown.
-In the following lines, the same number of active constituents are required in this section as are in the w2_con.npt (or w2_con.csv) file under active constituents.
+The next line is a title line ignored by the code, but the variable spacing format is shown.
+In the following lines, the same number of active constituents are required in this section, as are in the w2_con.npt (or w2_con.csv) file under active constituents.
 The model user can decide which variables to output.
 The names of each state variable is ignored by the code.
 ACTIVE: Character A8 is either OFF/ON and indicates whether to turn this output ON or OFF.
 INTSCLE: Real F8.0 is the interval scale for the output state variable – it is the bin interval in the units of the state variable.
 TOPLMIT: Real F8.0 is the upper limit of the histogram output.